 Mountain View.
 Incorporated November 7, 1902, Mountain View is one of the major cities that makes up Silicon Valley.
-Many of the largest technology companies including Google, Mozilla Foundation, Symantec, and Intuit are headquartered in the City.
-The City borders Palo Alto and the San Francisco Bay to the north, Los Altos to the south, and Moffett Federal Airfield and Sunnyvale to the east.
-The City operates under a Council-Manager form of government.
-Policy-making and legislative authority are vested with the City Council, which is composed of seven Council Members elected by seat number for staggered four-year terms, with a two-term limit.
-In January of each year, Council elects one of its members as Mayor and another as Vice Mayor.
+Many of the largest technology companies including Google, Mozilla Foundation, Symantec, and Intuit are headquartered in Mountain View.
+Mountain View borders Palo Alto and the San Francisco Bay to the north, Los Altos to the south, and Moffett Federal Airfield and Sunnyvale to the east.
+Mountain View operates under a council-manager form of government.
+Policy-making and legislative authority are vested with the city council, which is composed of seven council members elected by seat number for staggered four-year terms, with a two-term limit.
+In January of each year, the council elects one of its members as mayor and another as vice mayor.

 Los Altos.
 Incorporated December 1, 1952, Los Altos is an affluent commuter town located in northern Silicon Valley.
-The City operates under a Council-Manager form of government.
-Policy-making and legislative authority are vested with the City Council, which is composed of five Council Members elected by seat number for staggered four-year terms.
+Los Altos operates under a council-manager form of government.
+Policy-making and legislative authority are vested with the city council, which is composed of five council members elected by seat number for staggered four-year terms.

 The County.
-Situated northeast of San Francisco, the County of Santa Clara (the "County") is bounded by San Francisco and San Pablo Bays, the Sacramento River Delta, and by Alameda County on the south.
+Situated northeast of San Francisco, the County is bounded by San Francisco and San Pablo Bays, the Sacramento River Delta, and by Alameda County on the south.
 Ranges of hills effectively divide the County into three distinct regions.
 The western portion, with its access to water, contains much of the County's heavy industry.
 The central section is rapidly developing from a suburban area into a major commercial and financial headquarters center.
 The eastern part is also undergoing substantial change, from a rural, agricultural area, to a suburban region.
 The County has extensive and varied transportation facilities-ports accessible to ocean-going vessels, railroads, freeways, and rapid transit lines connecting the area with Alameda County and San Francisco.